NCEAS/rt/README.md

 Note: Most of these functions support being chained together (for example, with the `%>%`).

+See the included vignettes for more information about usage.

 ### Logging out

 To log out, use the `rt_logout` function (or restart your R session):